Get the Best of Both Worlds

 More Information about Our Program

-For more information about engineering at Principia College, contact Engineering program director, Chris A. O’Riordan-Adjah at 618.374.5281 or Chris.OAdjah@principia.edu.
+For more information about engineering at Principia College, contact the engineering program director, Chris A. O’Riordan-Adjah, at Chris.OAdjah@principia.edu.

 What our majors do after college